 I recently wrote a post about the epidemic of unsolicited indecent exposure via social media that many women are currently enduring.
 It’s strange to reflect on how, at the time of writing, I didn’t actually think that the topic itself was anything out of the ordinary.
-That the discussion of just how commonplace the receipt of these unwanted images, or cyber-flashing, wouldn’t be anything particularly groundbreaking.
+I knew the discussion of just how commonplace the receipt of these unwanted images, or cyber-flashing, wouldn’t be anything particularly groundbreaking.

 In hindsight, the fact that I actually thought like this bothers me.
 It shows how quietly indifferent my sense of social justice has become, to think that such a topic wasn’t something that many women would find revelatory or be outraged by.
 That’s how bad this is.
 That’s how ‘used to it’ we’ve become.
 And that, in itself, is an absolute travesty.